Southern Central Amorical Regional Series

 Coaches must use at least 2 different races for their scores to count in the standings if they played in more than 1 tournament.
 This does not apply to Stunty rankings.

 There will be an award for the best Stunty coach of the year.
-This will be decided by highest scores of tournaments played in which the coach was playing a stunty.
-These are traditionally Ogres, Goblins and Halfings but may vary by tournament.
+This will be decided by highest scores of tournaments played in which the coach was playing a stunty team.
+These are traditionally Goblins, Halfings, Ogres, and Snotlings but may vary by tournament.

 Tiebreakers for any award are in the following order: